deepakprakash/chatomus/README.md

 - JSON payloads.
 - Well defined API endpoints instead of a specialized protocol.
 - Authentication/Authorisation mechanism between Chatomus servers.
 If A and B run separate Chatomus instances, then it must be possible for B to authorize herself with A (and vice-versa) without any external dependencies.
 (Post alpha)

+### Non-aims
+- Compatibility with existing IM protocols like XMPP.